mell62/homepage/README.md

 - **Responsive design** achieved for screens ranging from desktops and tablets to mobiles
 - **Natural responsiveness** of **Flexbox** has been utilized
 - **Media queries** have been implemented to solidify responsive design
+- The concept of **art direction** has been implemented through the `<picture>` tag to serve clipped versions of images for different viewport sizes
 - **Accessibility** friendly design has been implemented, through usage of accessible colors consisting of good contrast ratio, ensuring keyboard navigation, utilizing **WAI-ARIA** to enhance screen reader experience

 ## :page_with_curl: Note